 University of Phoenix is the largest private university in North America and is constantly innovating to help students balance education and life in a rapidly changing world.
 Flexible schedules, challenging courses and interactive learning can help students pursue personal and career aspirations without putting their lives on hold.
-As the flagship university of Apollo Group, Inc. (Nasdaq: APOL), University of Phoenix serves a diverse student population, offering associate, bachelor’s, master’s and doctoral degree programs from campuses and learning centers across the U.S. as well as online throughout the world.
+As the flagship university of Apollo Education Group, Inc. (Nasdaq: APOL), University of Phoenix serves a diverse student population, offering associate, bachelor's, master's and doctoral degree programs from campuses and learning centers across the U.S. as well as online throughout the world.
 For more information, visit http://www.phoenix.edu.

-About Apollo Group
+About Apollo Education Group

-Apollo Group, Inc. is one of the world's largest private education providers and has been in the education business for approximately 40 years.
+Apollo Education Group, Inc. is one of the world's largest private education providers and has been in the education business for approximately 40 years.
 The Company offers innovative and distinctive educational programs and services both online and on-campus at the undergraduate, master's and doctoral levels through its subsidiaries: University of Phoenix, Apollo Global, Institute for Professional Development and College for Financial Planning.
 The Company offers programs and services throughout the United States and in Latin America and Europe, as well as online throughout the world.
-For more information about Apollo Group, Inc. and its subsidiaries, call (800) 990-APOL or visit the Company’s website at http://www.apollogrp.edu.
+For more information about Apollo Education Group, Inc. and its subsidiaries, call (800) 990-APOL or visit the Company's website at http://www.apollo.edu.